jadecobra/python_tdd_exercises/source/truth_table/projects/parking_garage.rst

     TypeError: parking garage() got an unexpected keyword argument 'start_is_pushed'

-  because the test called the ``parking garage`` :ref:`function<what is a function?>` with 2 keyword arguments and this definition only takes calls with 1 input
+  because the test called the ``parking garage`` :ref:`function<what is a function?>` with two keyword arguments and this definition only takes calls with 1 input

 * I add ``start_is_pushed`` to the :ref:`function signature<what is a function?>`